eProsima/Fast-DDS/test/performance/latency/README.md

 ## Python launcher

-The directory also comes with a python script which automates the execution of the test nodes.
+The directory also comes with a Python script which automates the execution of the test nodes.

 ```batch
 # Indicate where is the utility executable